-Jun received a Bachelor’s degree in 2016 and a Master’s degree in 2018 in Chemical and Biomolecular Engineering from Korea Advanced Institute of Science and Technology (KAIST).
-He is a Ph.D. candidate at University of Pennsylvania and joined Stach’s group in 2019.
+Jun received a Bachelor’s degree in 2016 and a Masters degree in 2018 in Chemical and Biomolecular Engineering from the Korean Advanced Institute of Science and Technology (KAIST).
+He is a Ph.D. candidate, having joined Penn in 2019.
+He was awarded the MSE Intel Graduate Award in 2023.

 During his Master’s studies, his research focused on reconstructing 3D microstructures by electron tomography using HAADF-STEM images.
 He will be researching the degradation processes of supported nanocatalyst systems through in-situ TEM imaging, combined with automated image analysis through machine learning methods.

 Yihui received a Bachelor’s degree in 2017 from Beijing Jiaotong University and a Master’s degree in 2019 in Materials Science and Engineering from University of California, San Diego.
 She joined the group at Penn in the Spring of 2023.

 Before moving to Stach’s group, her research was focused on understanding the SEI and morphology evolution of Li metal anode upon XPS and cryo-FIB during her Master.
 In Stach’s group, she is currently studying the interfaces of solid-state Li-metal batteries and other beam sensitive materials using Cryo-FIB/TOF-SIMS and Cryo-TEM.

 Yinuo received a Bachelor’s degree in 2021 from the Qingdao University of Science and Technology and received a Master’s degree in 2023 from the University of Pennsylvania.
 She joined the Stach’s group at Penn in the Summer of 2023 and is co-advised by Dr. Troy Olsson in ESE department.